Minimal bandwidth $\mathbb{C}^*$-actions on generalized Grassmannians: Downgradings along simple roots and associated -actions

 \begin{proof} Let us consider $T_{eP_j} X=\fg/\fp_j$.
 Thanks to Remark \ref{rem:Pnega}, we consider the induced $H_i$-action on $v \in \fg_{-\alpha}$ where $\alpha=\sum_{h=1}^n a_h \alpha_h \in \Phi^+$ and $a_j \ge 1$:

-So we obtain that $H_i$ acts on $T_{eP_j}X$ with all non-positive weights (all negative iff $i=j$ because $a_j \ge 1$).
-By definition of compass, it follows that all its elements are non-negative (all positive iff $i=j$). \end{proof}
+So we obtain that $H_i$ acts on $T_{eP_j}X$ with all non-negative weights (all positive iff $i=j$ because $a_j \ge 1$).
+By definition of compass, it follows that all its elements are non-positive (all negative iff $i=j$). \end{proof}